 Characteristics of Branches

-- Typically consist of 2 or more divisions.
+- Typically consist of two or more divisions.

 - Branches are identified by Roman numeral labels (or by functional name).